javanile/mush/docs/root/01-get-started.md

 ## Get Started

 The easiest way to get Mush is to install the current stable release from GitHub by using curl.
-Installing Mush using curl will also install libmush.
+Installing Mush using curl will also create a directory at `$HOME/.mush/bin` where you can host the scripts you'll install subsequently.

 On Linux and macOS systems, this is done as follows: